 The controls on the right side of the map let you view either vehicle speed (Low/Average/Speeding) or the network status for the trips.

 You can click on a trip segment to view a summary of that segment.
 The summary window has two links that allow you to zoom in on the segment (showing the segment’s start and finish) or view the trip for that segment.

-To return to the full summary report, clear the Segments, Trips and Systems boxes at the top of the map.
+To return to the full summary report, clear the Segments, Trips, Systems and Zone boxes at the top of the map.

 To begin, from the Reporting dashboard, click the Create a New Report icon.

 An empty report screen appears.

 Choose how often you’d like this report to be run.
 Click: